microsoft/CopilotAdventures/Adventures/2-Intermediate/The-Legendary-Duel-of-Stonevale.md

 ### Constraints

-- Write a console application.
 - Write the simulation using GitHub Copilot and any language you choose.
 Try learning a new language if you're up for the challenge!
 - Ensure efficient algorithms to handle the duel dynamics.
 Ask GitHub Copilot/Chat, "How can I make this code more readable and maintainable?".
 - Providing a graphical user interface for the simulation is optional.

 ### Summary of High-Level Tasks to Perform

+1. Use a console application to render the output.
 1. Initialize scores for both warriors.
 1. Each warrior selects a move for each round.
 1. Determine the winner of each round and award the points.